ComposableFi/composable/book/src/ecosystem/build-on-composable-ecosystem-development/composable-grants.md

 Composable Finance has built this [SDK](https://dali.devnets.composablefinance.ninja/developer-guides/composable-sdk.html) to facilitate development across various layers and chains.
 Given this broad scope of possibilities, our cross-layer grant recipients can have a diverse set of interests, for example:

-_Yield farming enthusiast_?
-Use Composable’s SDK to build a cross-layer yield aggregator, allowing maximal yield generation.
+_ Use Composable’s SDK to build a cross-layer yield aggregator, allowing maximal yield generation.

-_Crypto-lending connoisseur_?
-Use cross-layer function calls to build a flash loan protocol which can leap across several chains within a single block time.
+_ Use cross-layer function calls to build a flash loan protocol which can leap across several chains within a single block time.

 At Composable, we are still discovering the full extent to which this technology can be leveraged.
 Even if you are not seeking a grant, we still invite you to work with our SDK to see what you can build!